 Download our guide: ‘Pensions and the implications for your retirement in Europe’

-Overall planning when moving to France
+Before moving to France

 Your UK tax-efficient vehicles may not be tax-efficient in France, so review your tax planning and how you hold assets.
 There are arrangements available in France that can prove very advantageous tax-wise, for yourself and your heirs.
 They can also provide succession planning benefits.

-While preparing for French taxation is a major part of relocating here, to create a successful wealth management strategy look at the whole picture, including estate planning, pensions, savings and investments etc. The way you hold investments, for example, can make a big difference to how they are taxed and how easily they can be passed to your heirs.
+While preparing for French taxation is a major part of relocating here, to create a successful wealth management strategy look at the whole picture, including estate planning, pensions, savings and investments etc. The way you hold investments, for example, can make a big difference in how they are taxed and how easily they can be passed to your heirs.

 Contact us to discuss your plans and how we can help